stephaniecrocker91/rock-paper-scissors/README.md

 When clicking "let's rock!" in the initial form, you are taken to the initial play round modal.
 This displays:

 * A short subtitle displaying Round number 1.
-This allows the user to immediatey recognise there will be a set amount of rounds and will make the game progress easy to track.
+This allows the user to immediately recognise there will be a set number of rounds and will make the game progress easy to track.
 * Rock, Paper and Scissors interactive buttons.
-These are styled in the same bright bold colors, fun font, and are displayed clearly in the center of the page.
+These are styled in the same bright bold colors, fun font, and are displayed clearly in the centre of the page.

 <img src="assets/images/mobile-round1-display.png" width="500px">